rows/X/README.md

 # How to add a new scrapper?

-# How this works with the Rows WebApp? :Thinking:
+# How this works with the Rows WebApp? :thinking:

 # Contributions
 Contributions to RowsX are welcome!
 If you happen to have issues or have suggestions for improving the extension, please feel free to open an issue or submit a pull request on the GitHub repository.